Delivery

 Construction Management is carried as part of a broader commercial or industrial general contracting responsibility.
 The assignment is not treated like a stand-alone specialty.
 It is connected to schedule logic, procurement control, submittal pacing, field reporting, inspections, and turnover planning so the entire job moves with fewer handoff gaps.
 The points below capture the coordination issues that usually matter most once the project enters active delivery.

-- Preconstruction guidance that keeps decision tracking visible before it affects the critical path.
+• Preconstruction guidance that keeps multi-phase concrete scope requiring active schedule tracking between foundation, slab, flatwork, and decorative placement phases visible before it affects the critical path.

-- Owner-facing reporting focused on the decisions that influence scope drift and downstream schedule certainty.
+• Owner-facing reporting focused on the decisions that influence ready-mix coordination requiring supplier scheduling, mix verification, and truck queue management on larger pours and downstream schedule certainty.

-- Field sequencing designed to reduce friction around owner reporting once the jobsite is active.
+• Field sequencing designed to reduce friction around active-site concrete work requiring phased access, protection of existing finishes, and coordination around operating businesses or occupied homes once the jobsite is active.

 Our Construction Management Process